 Small changes in the right places can have cascading effects.

-Choose your change carefully.
+Chart your change thoughtfully.

 Five ways to get started: